serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 It's been a wild two weeks, everyone.

-We held [Emit](http://www.emitconference.com/), and showed up with a [whole new look and logo](https://serverless.com).
-Videos are on their way, and the [slides are already up](https://serverless.com/blog/key-takeaways-for-the-future-of-serverless-emit-2017/).
+We not only held [Emit](http://www.emitconference.com/), but showed up with a [whole new look and logo](https://serverless.com), too.
+If you weren't there, rest easy.
+Videos of Emit talks are on their way, and the [speaker slides are already up](https://serverless.com/blog/key-takeaways-for-the-future-of-serverless-emit-2017/).

-We announced our new open-source project, [Event Gateway](https://serverless.com/event-gateway/) and the [`serverless run`](https://serverless.com/framework/docs/platform/commands/run/) integration.
+We also announced our new open-source project, [Event Gateway](https://serverless.com/event-gateway/) and the [`serverless run`](https://serverless.com/framework/docs/platform/commands/run/) integration.

-What we're trying to say is: sorry for the temporary lull in new action-packed features.
+What we're trying to say is: sorry for the temporary lull in new action-packed features for the past couple of releases.
 But this week, we're back!
 Please enjoy a really nice feature-set for the Serverless Framework v1.21 release.

 ## Noteable changes v1.21 introduces